PASSIONLab/PASTIS/README.md

    ```
   * This is a header only library, so there's no need to build it.

-## Build PASTIS
+## Build and Test PASTIS

-To build PASTIS, you can clone or download the source from here:
+To build PASTIS after cloning or downloading the source, use:
   * mkdir build_release
   * cd build_release
   * cmake ..
-  * cd ..
+  * make

+To run tests, use:
-  * ./build.sh
+  * ctest -V

+This will run PASTIS with the fasta file provided under tests directory, and
+produce output alignment information in the same directory.

 ## Run PASTIS